Pandaqi/Pandaqi-Studio/pandaqi-studio/content/mountain-miners/rules/_index.md

 * **Wildcard**: immediately decide to which gemstone pile of yours you want to add it.
 It becomes that type.
 You **can't** grab a wildcard if you have no regular gemstones yet.

-@TODO: Rules-table of what is added.
+@TODO: Table of what is added.

 * **Flashlight**:
 * **Rumble**: Move 2 tiles to empty spaces in the mountain (still within the original grid).